department-of-veterans-affairs/va.gov-team/teams/vsa/product/initiative-brief-template.md

 - *What have you explicitly decided to not include in this initial set of functionality, and why?*
 - *How will the solution / approach evolve after this initial build (knowing that this will likely change as you learn from users along the way)?*

+## Hypotheses/Bets for Consideration
+*Describe the competing solution hypotheses as a result of discovery.*

 ## Prioritization
-*Describe and prioritize the competing hypotheses the team develops as a result of discovery accounting for effort, impact, value, confidence.*
+*Prioritize the competing hypotheses the team develops accounting for effort, impact, value, confidence.*

 ---